Student Resources

 • A letter provided by the Department of Architecture main office on Departmental letterhead, addressed to the International Students Office:

-• graduate students should contact Tonya Miller for a template.
-Work with your advisor to complete the highlighted areas in the template then return it to Tonya (still in Word format).
-Once the letter is reviewed for grammar and necessary formatting, you will receive a printed version on Department letterhead.
-You will then need to get your advisor's signature on the letter.
-Note that you must provide either a scan of the signed letter or a hard copy of the signed letter to Tonya Miller.
+• Graduate students should contact Tonya Miller for the ISO-required letter template.
+Work with your advisor to complete the highlighted areas in the template, have your advisor scan in their signature then return it to Tonya (still in Word format).
+Once the letter is reviewed for grammar and necessary formatting, you will receive a digital version on Department letterhead.

 • Undergraduate students should contact Paul Pettigrew for further information on the required Department letter.